FalconGV/netflix-react-js/README.md

 Stack of technologies that were used:
-* firebase,
+* firebase
-* TMDB API,
+* TMDB API
-* Netlify demployment with setup of .env variables,
+* Netlify demployment with setup of .env variables
-* Vercel deployment with setup of .env variables.
+* Vercel deployment with setup of .env variables